iotaledger/introduction-docs/docs/firefly/verify_download.md

     ```

-## Linux operating system
+## Linux Operating System

-### Verify the SHA256 hash
+### Verify the SHA256 Hash

 #### Prerequisites

-To follow these instructions you need the `sha256sum` package, which is included with most Linux distributions.
+You will need the `sha256sum` package, which is included with most Linux distributions, to complete these steps.

-1. Open Terminal
+1. Open your Terminal.

 2. Create a SHA256 hash of the Firefly Desktop executable file.
 Replace the path with the path to your Firefly executable file.